Top Kitchen Downlight Ideas To Make Your Space Shine

 High bay lights are typically designed for spaces with a height ranging from 20 feet to 45 feet.
 However, the exact height can vary based on the specific requirements of the space and the type of light being used.

-While both are designed for larger areas, the main difference lies in the height of installation.
+While both are designed for larger areas, the main difference lies in the height of the installation.
 High bay lights are used for taller spaces (20-45 feet), whereas low bay lights are suitable for spaces with a ceiling height of 20 feet or less.
 The design and dispersion of light also vary between the two to cater to their specific height ranges.

 Yes, many modern high bay lights are compatible with smart controls.
 This integration allows for features like dimming, remote control, and even scheduling, enhancing energy efficiency and user convenience.